 If you are unsure about joining us yet, we recommend that you check out one of our Angel Investing workshops conducted by our partners.
 The workshops are meant to give angels or potential angels a holistic framework on portfolio management and angel investment evaluation thoughts and sharings.
 At the workshops, you will also interact with our team and get a better sense of who we are and why we are doing what we are doing.
-In 2018, we have trained ~200 angels, and many of them decided to sign up as members after.
+Since Inception, we have trained ~500 angels, and many of them decided to sign up as members after.

 We constantly update our blog with new and useful information for angel investors.
 If you are new to the space, you can consider checking out the following articles and resources: